-During the sets, I try to put a laptop next to the decks when possible.
+During my DJ sets, I try to put a laptop next to the decks when possible.
 But it’s not there to run a DJ program like many people think whether it’s Traktor or Rekordbox or something, but for a clock.
 A big and bold clock on a dark screen that shows the current time:

-For me, the clock is a kind of anchor to reality, a reference point in time-and-space, which helps me to better plan the tracks during a set.
+For me, the clock is a kind of anchor to reality, a reference point in time and space, which helps me to better plan the tracks during a set.

-I don’t pre-plan my sets in advance, but once I get in the DJ booth I kind of understand how I’m going to build a set: which track I’m going to put next, what vibe I want to come to in half an hour and on which note I want to finish my performance.
+I don’t pre-plan my sets in advance, but once I get in the DJ booth, I kind of understand how I’m going to build a set: which track I’m going to put next, what vibe I want to come to in half an hour and on which note I want to finish my performance.

 With standard shorter sets, it’s relatively easy.
-You just play a dozen tracks and it gives you an indicator that half of the set has already passed.
+You just play a dozen tracks, and it gives you an indicator that half of the set has already passed.
 Although, I still worry ‘Do I have time to drop that awesome tracks before my set time ends?’.
 But playing 5-6-hour open-to-close sets without clocks seems impossible to me at all.

 Also, the clock helps to finish the set on time.
-I’ve never had a problem with it, but I know a lot of times when the next DJ comes for a switch-over and the other DJ says, “YEAH SURE!
+I’ve never had a problem with it, but I know a lot of times when the next DJ comes for a switch-over and the other DJ says, “YEAH, SURE!
 JUST ONE MORE TRACK!”.
 And then there’s more.
-In the end, the next DJ starts ten minutes later and gets nervous, the timeline of the event shifts and it’s not good.
+In the end, the next DJ starts ten minutes later and gets nervous, the timeline of the event shifts, and it’s not good.
 Sometimes there is the promoter or a special stage manager who watches over strict timings, but I think that’s the DJ’s area of responsibility to respect the timing.